ansys/pydpf-post/docs/source/contributing.rst

    merges it to master.
 Development to master should be limited at this point while effort is focused on the release.

-6. It is now the responsibility of the `DPF-Post` community and developers to functionally test the new release.
+6. It is now the responsibility of the `PyDPF-Post` community and developers to functionally test the new release.
 It is best to locally install this branch and use it in production.
 Any bugs identified should have their hotfixes pushed to this release